Pfizer COVID-19 vaccine

 Adults and children 12 years and older can receive 2 doses of the adult version of the vaccine, at least 3 weeks apart.

-• People who are severely immunocompromised may also be eligible for an additional primary dose (3 doses) and, depending on their age, a second booster dose.
-Read more about COVID-19 vaccine for immunocompromised people.
+- People who are severely immunocompromised may also be eligible for an additional primary dose (3 doses) and, depending on their age, a second booster dose.
+Read more about the COVID-19 vaccine for immunocompromised people.

-• Booster dose: Anyone aged 30 years and over and people at higher risk of severe illness from COVID-19, can receive an additional booster if it has been at least 6 months since their last booster or COVID-19 infection.
-Read more about COVID-19 vaccine booster.
+- Booster dose: Anyone 30 years of age and over and people at higher risk of severe illness from COVID-19, can receive an additional booster if it has been at least 6 months since their last booster or COVID-19 infection.
+Read more about the COVID-19 vaccine booster.

 There is information below about how many doses of the Pfizer vaccine you need.